Ali-Key/Basic-Soplang-Fundamentals/README.md

 # 🌍 Soplang Data Types Guide

-Welcome to the **Soplang Data Types Guide** — a simple and beginner-friendly introduction to the different data types available in **Soplang**, a Somali-first programming language.
+Welcome to the **Soplang Data Types Guide** — a simple and beginner-friendly introduction to the different data types and variable declaration keywords available in **Soplang**, a Somali-first programming language.

 This guide covers the most common types you'll use when writing Soplang code, complete with examples and comments in both English and Somali.